Naazpathan111/Naazpathan111/README.md

 # 💫 About Me:
-🔭 Working on: Python Full stack projects  <br>🌱 Learning: Django , FastAPI  <br>👯 Looking to collaborate on: Full-stack projects
+🔭 Working on: Web Developer projects  <br>🌱 Learning: Angular , Typescript  <br>👯 Looking to collaborate on: Full-stack projects

 ## 🌐 Socials: